andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 - [fetch on render](https://reactjs.org/docs/concurrent-mode-suspense.html#approach-1-fetch-on-render-not-using-suspense), in which the user is notified visually that some content is being loaded
 - [incremental data loading](https://reactjs.org/blog/2019/11/06/building-great-user-experiences-with-concurrent-mode-and-suspense.html#load-data-incrementally), which aims at improving perceived performance by presenting important parts of the view as soon as we have the relevant data.

 Those patterns are chosen to replicate the Conduit demo app.
 However, we could have just easily adopted a [suspended data fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) pattern by adding a timeout event, and the corresponding extra arrows in the modelization (cf. [Svelte Suspense example](https://brucou.github.io/documentation/v1/examples/svelte%20suspense.html)).
-This is to prove that, having a behaviour entirely decoupled from the UI, we have no limits as per the behaviours which we can express.
+This is to prove that, having a behavior entirely decoupled from the UI, we have no limits as per the behaviors which we can express.

 Let's move on to the tag filtering scenarios.

 ## User can filter feeds per tags
 In this new scenario, the user can click on one of the displayed tags, after which a new tab will appear with the global feed filtered by the clicked tag.
-As usual the user can also change the page to see other results in the feed.
+As usual, the user can also change the page to see other results in the feed.

 The machine implementing those scenarios goes like this: